typst/typst/docs/src/general/guide-for-latex-users.md

   abstract: lorem(80),
 )

 Let's get started writing this article by putting insightful paragraphs right here!
 ```

 The [`{import}`]($scripting/#modules) statement makes
-[functions]($type/function) from another file available.
-In this example, it
+[functions]($type/function) (and other definitions) from another file available.
-imports the `conf` function from the `conf.typ` file.
-The function can format
+In this example, it imports the `conf` function from the `conf.typ` file.
+This
-content as a conference article.
-We use the show rule to apply it to the
+function formats content as a conference article.
+We use the show rule to apply
-document and pass some metadata about the article to the `conf` function.
+it to the document and also configure some metadata about the article.
+Finally,
-Finally, we can get started writing our article below!
+we can get started writing our article below!

 <div class="info-box">